 37. The total weight of bacteria living in the human body is 2 kg.

-38. 99% of all calcium in the body is in the teeth.
+38. 99% of all calcium in the body is found in the teeth.

 39. Human lips are hundreds of times more sensitive than fingertips.
-A real kiss increases the pulse to a frequency of 100 or more beats per minute.
+A real kiss increases your heart rate to 100 beats per minute or more.

 40. The absolute strength of the masticatory muscles on one side is 195 kg.

-41. During a kiss, 278 different cultures of bacteria are transferred from one person to another.
-Luckily, 95% of them are harmless.
+41. During a kiss, 278 different cultures of bacteria are transmitted from one person to another.
+Fortunately, 95% of them are harmless.

 42. Parthenophobia is the fear of virgins.